Gap junction

 Gap junctions are membrane channels between adjacent cells that allow the direct exchange of cytoplasmic substances, such as small molecules, substrates, and metabolites.

-Gap junctions were first described as close appositions alongside tight junctions, however, electron microscopy studies in 1967 led to gap junctions being named as such to be distinguished from tight junctions.
+Gap junctions were first described as close appositions alongside tight junctions, but based on electron microscopy studies, they were later renamed gap junctions to distinguish them from tight junctions.
 They bridge a 2-4 nm gap between cell membranes.

 Gap junctions use protein complexes known as connexons, composed of connexin proteins to connect one cell to another.
 Gap junction proteins include the more than 26 types of connexin, as well as at least 12 non-connexin components that make up the gap junction complex or nexus, including the tight junction protein ZO-1—a protein that holds membrane content together and adds structural clarity to a cell, sodium channels, and aquaporin.

 More gap junction proteins have become known due to the development of next-generation sequencing.
 Connexins were found to be structurally homologous between vertebrates and invertebrates but different in sequence.
 As a result, the term innexin is used to differentiate invertebrate connexins.
 There are more than 20 known innexins, along with unnexins in parasites and vinnexins in viruses.

 An electrical synapse is a gap junction that can transmit action potentials between neurons.
 Such synapses create bidirectional continuous-time electrical coupling between neurons.
 Connexon pairs act as generalized regulated gates for ions and smaller molecules between cells.
 Hemichannel connexons form channels to the extracellular environment.

-A gap junction or macula communicans is different from an ephaptic coupling that involves electrical signals external to the cells.
+A gap junction is different from an ephaptic coupling that involves electrical signals external to the cells.